It is possible to access private property through a State forest, either through a practical access agreement or a legal access agreement.

 - If there is an existing route that is the only route to a private property, or has been traditional access as a ‘track in use’, then granting legal access could be considered.

 - If the private property is completely ‘land-locked’ by State forest, then legal access should be considered unless practical access is available.

-All applications for practical access, whether approved or not, will incur an administrative fee of $295.00 (including GST).
+All applications for practical access, whether approved or not, will incur an administrative fee of $320.00 (ex GST).

-For legal access applications that are granted, a fee of $5,500.00 (ex GST), will be charged to cover the costs of administration, field inspection where necessary, and Estates processing.
+For legal access applications that are granted, a fee of $5,500.00 (ex GST) will be charged.
 The $5,500.00 legal access fee is only payable after Ministerial approval of the legal access has been granted.
 On payment of the fee, Forestry Corporation will release the approved legal papers to the applicant.